appcircleio/appcircle-docusaurus/docs/distribute/downloading-binaries.md

 When a build is shared with testers, each tester will receive an email with a link to download the binary file and other details like version number and release notes.

-When the link is clicked, users will then be redirected to the distribution portal.&#x20;
+When the link is clicked, users will then be redirected to the distribution portal.;

 If your distribution requires enrollment, users will be asked to create an enrollment account.
 If your distribution requires a login, users will be asked to log into the distribution portal.